 In Rulers of Earth, just before Zilla makes landfall, we briefly see his eyes in a tidal wave with someone surfing in it.
 Chris Mowry and Matt Frank have officially made Zilla scary.
 Well, maybe not scary but unnerving.
 Once on land, he tries to eat the main character.

 Godzilla: Rulers of Earth issue 3.
-Manda destroying the USS Goldenstein while Gezora finishes off the rest, the appearance of the Devonians and a juvenile Destoroyah infiltrating a convention and killing people.
+Manda destroying the USS Goldenstein while Gezora finishes off the rest, the appearance of the Devonians and Cryog and a juvenile Destoroyah infiltrating a convention and killing people.
 Then there's the ending which has Godzilla arriving on Malibu beach with a giant scar in his chest before he collapses.
 Prior to this, Godzilla was dragged under the water by some unknown Kaiju.

 The next issue reveals the creature who majorly wounded Godzilla was Destoroyah.

 The latest arc from the Rulers of Earth series has so far started off with the return of Minette and Mallorie as well as an introduction to a mass-produced line of MechaGodzillas, one of which manages to nearly kill Anguirus.